bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image4] ![alt text][image8] ![alt text][image5] ![alt text][image6]
 ![alt text][image7]

-The fifth image might be difficult to classify because the upper part of image is bright and lower part is dark.
+The second image might be difficult to classify because the upper part of image is bright and lower part is dark.
 The brightness difference make it difficult to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).